 Disassemble: Disassemble the transmission for the purpose of the next step in the procedure, which is:

 Inspect: Inspect for the cause of the problem.
 Inspect for any worn or damaged part(s).

 Also inspect for any transmission internal parts that are about to fail.

 Why do I need an RDI?

-Any transmission shop that could accurately diagnose and price an internal transmission problem without performing an RDI to determine the root cause of the problem, and it’s cost, is merely guessing.
+Any transmission shop that could accurately diagnose and price an internal transmission problem without a test drive and electronic scan or performing an RDI to determine the root cause of the problem, and it’s cost, is merely guessing.
 Anything less than a written estimate is merely guessing.